DaveyMburu/instance-methods/README.md

 ## Objectives

-In this lab you will:
+In this lab I have:

 * Create an instance of a class
 * Define and call an instance method

+# Check index.ipynb for my workings

 ## Define classes and instance methods